• Home

 While you’re in the chair your stylist might also share some useful tips about how to keep them ship shape.

-But of course there are always those who prefer to strike out on their own.
+But there are always those who prefer to strike out on their own.

-• And what should be obvious cut out more in the middle than on the sides.
+- And what should be obvious you want to cut out more in the middle than on the sides.

-The reasons for cutting dry i it removes all guess work about how much your hair is gonna shrink when it dries.
+The reasons for cutting dry is it removes all guess work about how much your hair is gonna shrink when it dries.

-Point cutting keeps the ends soft not harsh.
-Making it easier for them to blend with the rest of your mane if you require them to.
+Then point cutting keeps the ends soft not harsh.
+Making it easier for them to blend with the rest of your mane when you require them to.

 How to Cut Curtain Bangs On Wavy Hair